cemenenkoff/qsnake/README.md

 ____
 **gif_creator.py**

->This is a supporting class can convert saved eps files into png files and then png files into an animated gif. *Using this class requires a separate installation of Ghostscript!*
+>This supporting class can convert saved eps files into png files and then png files into an animated gif. *Using this class requires a separate installation of Ghostscript!*
 ____
 **make_gif_from_images.py**